StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ### Install the Autonomous Anomaly Detector \(AAD\) StackPack

-To install the AAD StackPack, simply press the install button.
+To install the AAD StackPack, simply press the INSTALL button.
 No other actions need to be taken.
 A [training period](#training-period) is required before AAD can begin to report anomalies.

 ### Training period

 The AAD will need to train on your data before it can begin reporting anomalies.
-With data collected in 1 minute buckets, AAD requires a 3 day training period.
+With data collected in 1 minute buckets, AAD requires a 3-day training period.
 If historic data exists for relevant metric streams, this will also be used for training the AAD.
 In this case, the first results can be expected within an hour.

 ## Frequently Asked Questions